-Kensington Kinetic Sculpture Derby & Festival 2015
+Kensington Kinetic Sculpture Derby and Arts Festival

-Off-beat design competition and community arts festival
+Eccentric design competition and community arts festival featuring human-powered floats

 The festival raises money for projects in the area while exposing people to an off-the-beaten-path neighborhood.

 Kinetic Sculpture Derby

 The Kinetic Sculpture Derby parades mobile sculptures along a three-mile, urban obstacle course through the Kensington and Fishtown neighborhoods, finishing with a messy splashdown in a mud pit.

 No stored energy, motors, electricity, pushing, pulling or walking is permitted in order to move the human-powered floats throughout the course.
 Instead, participants must devise unique, human-generated ways to keep “vehicles” – defined as a device that has wheels or moveable legs – moving at a pace of at least three miles-per-hour.